 Biomedical Core Facilities

-In addition, the faculty and staff of the Histology Facility are highly skilled are able to offer the following services:
+The faculty and staff of the Histology Core Facility are highly skilled and are able to offer the following services:

 Cryostat Sections Training

-* Equipment purchased with financial support provided by a grant from the Osteopathic Heritage Foundation's Vision 2020: Leading the Transformation of Primary Care in Ohio award.
+* Equipment purchased with financial support provided through the Osteopathic Heritage Foundation's Vision 2020: Leading the Transformation of Primary Care in Ohio award.